 San Juan Chamber MusicFest

-The San Juan Chamber MusicFest is one of OCPAG’s flagship events.
-The MusicFest features a trio of musicians of international renown, under the artistic direction of pianist Max Levinson.
-The musicians come to Ouray County for a whole week in the late summer, producing a number of concerts and events throughout the county.
+The San Juan Chamber MusicFest, our flagship event, is right around the corner!
+The annual MusicFest features a small group of musicians of international renown, under the artistic direction of pianist Max Levinson, producing a number of concerts and events throughout Ouray County.

 Levinson, as artistic director, is a constant presence at MusicFest with his sparkling piano virtuosity.
 The San Fransisco Chronicle has proclaimed him “one of the brightest, most intellectually fearless pianists of his generation.”

-Each year, Levinson selects two guest musicians to perform with him at MusicFest.
-In 2013, guest musicians included violinist Nurit Pacht and cellist Brinton Smith.
-Music educator and classical guitarist Vami Ramos completed the ensemble, portraying “Wolfgang Amadeus Schmutzinberry” in a delightfully whimsical family concert.
+Each year, Levinson selects several guest musicians to perform with him at MusicFest.
+This year’s guest musicians included violinist Nurit Pacht and classical guitarist Vami Ramos, who will perform the Giuliani Duo for Violin and Guitar with Pacht (his wife) at the dinner salon concert as well as portraying “Wolfgang Amadeus Schmutzinberry” in a delightfully whimsical family concert.
+Student musicians Julia Yang on cello and Emily Brandenburg on viola complete the ensemble this year.

-Other featured guest musicians in recent years have included violinists Irina Muresanu and Catherine Leonard, violinist/violist Patrick Shaughnessy, cellists Allison Eldredge, Thomas Landschoot and Felix Fan and clarinetist Caroll McGonnell.
+Other featured guest musicians in recent years have included violinists Irina Muresanu and Catherine Leonard, violinist/violist Patrick Shaughnessy, cellists Allison Eldredge, Thomas Landschoot, Felix Fan and Brinton Smith, and clarinetist Caroll McGonnell.

 Meet the Musicians: